jrycw/ezp2p/docs/index.md

 Lazy is at the core of `Polars` and offers numerous advantages compared to the eager mode.
 For a more in-depth understanding, you should refer to the [user guide](https://pola-rs.github.io/polars/user-guide/lazy/using/).

 ### Missing data
 In `Polars`, missing data is consistently represented as a `null` value.
 Additionally, `Polars` permits the use of `Not a Number` or `NaN` values for float columns.
-It's important to avoid conflating these two concepts."
+It's important to avoid conflating these two concepts.